 9) Scoring.
 Announce the scores before each rally.
 (See Rule 4.1.E and 3.8).

 B. Decisions.
-The referee shall make all decisions with regard to the rules and the referee has the authority to change his/her call.
+The referee shall make all decisions with regard to the rules and the referee has the authority to change his/her call (See Rule 3.7 Appeals).
 Where line judges are used, the referee shall announce all final judgments.
 In the absence of line judges, if both players in singles or three out of four in a doubles match disagree with a call made by the referee, the referee should consider reversing his/her call.
+Any reversal must be completed before the referee announces the score for the next rally.
+On the final rally of any game such reversal must come in a reasonable time after the rally, consistent with the amount of time that would normally transpire from the end of a rally to the subsequent calling of the score.
 The Chief of Referees and/or Tournament Director who has witnessed a violation of Rule 4.9 Technicals may enforce the application of the Technical (See Rule.
 4.9 Technicals).

 1) Spectators.
 The referee shall have jurisdiction over the spectators, as well as the players, while the match is in progress.
 (See Rule 5.6)

 C. Protests.
-Any decision involving a rules interpretation may be protested before the next serve.
+Any decision involving a rules interpretation may be protested before the referee announces the score for the next rally.
 It will then be resolved by the chief of referees or tournament director.
 Judgment calls may not be protested.
 If the player’s protest is upheld, the proper ruling will be made.
 If the player’s protest is not upheld, the player shall be charged with a timeout.
 If the player is out of timeouts, a technical shall be charged against the player.

 D. Forfeitures.
 A match may be forfeited by the referee when: